AjaySingh920727/vanilla/README.md

 This is a base starter kit framework that you can use to build your tests for the above assignment.
 However, if you are more comfortable with your own tool kit, feel free to use that as well!

+## Execution Instructions

+#### Execution On Local Machine:
+Use this Maven Run command to run test in local machine:
+> mvn test -Dcucumber.options="--tags @amazon" -DHOST=host.localhost

+#### Execution with Selenium Grid:
+1. Download Selenium server standalone package from here - https://www.selenium.dev/downloads/
+2. Copy jar file to project directory
+3. Open terminal from the project directory and Run the command (replace filename with downloaded filename) :
+    1. `java -jar filename.jar standalone`
+4. Verify hub and nodes is up at : http://localhost:4444/ui
+5. Use this Maven Run command to run test in Selenium Grid
+> mvn test -Dcucumber.options="--tags @amazon" -DHOST=host.docker.selenium.grid

+#### Execution On Docker Containers with Docker Compose file:
+1. Setup Selenium hub and browsers Containers using below Docker Compose command for docker-compose-v3-swarm.yml file
+> docker compose -f docker-compose-v3-swarm.yml up -d
+2. Check docker containers are up and running
+> docker ps
+3. Verify hub and nodes is up at : http://localhost:4444/ui
+4. Use this Maven Run command to run test in Docker Selenium Hub
+> mvn clean test -DHOST=host.docker.container

 ## External dependencies

 For this project to run, you would need to install below 3 dependencies on your machine: